pyrmont/articles.inqk.net/_posts/2018-10-03-iphone-xs-max.md

 - **Capacity**: The three capacities of the XS Max differ from the three capacities of the 7+.
 There's no longer a 128GB version and so I had to choose between 64GB and 256GB.
 The fact I'd only used about 30GB on my 7+ led me to go with the former.
 This caused a problem when trying to restore from my iTunes Backup as, for reasons I can't understand, the size of that backup was a touch over 64GB and so refused to load onto the XS Max.
 I ended up creating an iCloud Backup and restoring from that (which worked).

+- **Display**: The display isn't bezel-less but it still feels like I'm using a phone from the future.

 - **Face ID**: As [I said on Micro.blog][mbp], Face ID is both incredible and disappointing.
 I'm not sure if it's something about my face or the way I hold my phone but I'd estimate that it fails the first time every ten attempts or so.
 I'm not sure Touch ID was actually better but, unlike Face ID, it was always clear what to do to make Touch ID work: wipe your thumb, possibly wipe the sensor, try again.
 With Face ID, you're basically out of options.
 When it doesn't work, you're left gaping at your inert phone like a moron.[^1]

 [mbp]: http://updates.inqk.net/2018/10/03/face-id-is.html